 Baby Rattlesnake by Te Ata and Lynn Moroney.
 (Chickasaw) This is an engaging traditional Chickasaw story for preschoolers about a baby rattlesnake who finally gets his rattle.
 The trouble is, he needs to learn how to use it properly and not just to create a little mischief.
 Parents will hope their kids pick up on the lesson of learning self-control and responsibility!
 Also available in Spanish.

-Rabbit’s Snow Dance by Joseph and James Bruchac (Iroquois) I included this marvelous story on our favorite picture books of 2011.
-New Kid loved it and was singing Rabbit’s chant for quite some time.
+Rabbit's Snow Dance by Joseph and James Bruchac (Iroquois) I included this marvelous story on our favorite picture books of 2011.
+My son loved it and was singing Rabbit's chant for quite some time.
 Rabbit performs his snow-dance so many times that the snow falls till it covers the trees.
 Unfortunately for Rabbit, this leads to a slight mishap which now explains why his tail is no longer lusciously long.

 You can find more books by Native authors on these two lists: